A selection of the best places to visit in India

 How to get to Delhi from the airport

 Delhi is notoriously busy and a hassle to get around.
 And I know from personal experience that, as with all the best places to visit in India, scams are rife at Indira Gandhi airport.
-The good news is that there are some valid alternatives for safe airport transfer in Delhi.
+The good news is that there are some valid alternatives for safe airport transfer in Delhi with Blacklane.
 The comfort of it is a driver that waits around the gave with a sign, ready to help with luggage.
 This is particularly comforting especially after long haul flights!

 Also known as the Pink City, Jaipur is the capital of Rajasthan and one of its most interesting cities, let alone one of the best places to visit in India.
 The main attraction in the area is Amber Fort: this is an amazingly intricate fort of pale yellow and pink sandstone that can be seen from a distance, packed with beautiful courtyards and that offers spectacular views of the surroundings and which surely is one of the top tourist places in India.